Apply to Art Therapy/Counseling

 - Transcripts must be in English.
 If the transcript is not in English you will be required to submit a professional credential evaluation completed by any member of the National Association of Credential Evaluation Services.
 In some cases, including if you plan to request coursework be transferred, a course-by-course translation is required.
 For this we recommend the World Education Services or Josef Silny & Associates, Inc.

-- Please provide the recommendation form to each of the three people you have chosen to comment on your interest in graduate study at Springfield College, as well as your preparedness for it.
+- Please provide the recommendation form to each of the two people you have chosen to comment on your interest in graduate study at Springfield College, as well as your preparedness for it.

 - Please include your artwork to date.